vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 In the output we can see all cities with direct links between them are connected.
 Furthermore, as we specified in our DDlog code, if there is a path between two cities then they are also connected, e.g., Menlo Park is connected to Los Angeles.
 However, some nodes are connected to themselves.
-But why this happened?
+How did this happen?
-If we take a closer look at our rules we can notice that this phenomenon actually make sense.
+If we take a closer look at our rules we can notice that this phenomenon actually makes sense.
 For example, Santa Barbara is reachable from Santa Barbara through Los Angeles.
 While it is not necessarily horrible or wrong we may want to avoid it as it clutters the relation and the output.
 More notably, we definitely don't want the network traffic go to Santa Barbara from Santa Barbara through Los Angeles (in the real world this actually may happen but this is a completely different topic).